Samael Aun Weor: Views on Women and Marriage

+Views on Judaism

+Samael speaks of his anti-semitic views on Judaism in "The Aquarian Message":

+Samael references the so-called "Protocols of the Elders of Zion" multiple times in his works.

+Claimed Reincarnations

+Samael claimed to have had multiple previous reincarnations, including some rather grandiose characters:

+Belief in Extra-Terrestrial Life

+Samael believed that there is humanoid extraterrestrial life on the planets of our own solar system, including on Venus, Mars and Ganymede, a moon of Jupiter.
+He claimed that the inhabitants of Mars moved the cameras sent by NASA, pointing them towards the Moon, in order to prevent their planet from being mapped.
+He also claims that there are 13 planets in the solar system (including Vulcan, Persephone and Clarion) and previously a 14th which was destroyed by its inhabitants with nuclear weapons, and that the earth has a second moon called "Lilith" which is visible to astronomers.

+He states that the current human race is too destructive to be contacted openly by extraterrestrial lifeforms.

 Criticism

 The Roman Catholic Church has labeled Aun Weor's neo-Gnostic Movement as a pseudo-church and some Roman Catholic authors have accused Aun Weor of trying to seduce Roman Catholic priests and nuns to abandon their vows of celibacy and practice the sexual teachings promulgated by the neo-Gnostic Movement; these authors also believe that the current wave to discredit the legitimacy of the Roman Catholic Church comes from the same source while others go so far as to label it heresy.

 As of 11 February 1984 or thereabouts, the Ministry of Tenerife, Spain, denied incorporation to Aun Weor's Universal Christian Gnostic Church of Spain operating from 38 San Francisco St., in Santa Cruz de Tenerife, Spain, on the grounds that said organization is not a legitimate church as it does not have any record of incorporation as such in any country whatsoever.

-In 1990, after numerous consultations with high-ranking members of the Roman Catholic Church and other figures who preferred to remain anonymous such as lawyers, public prosecutors, psychiatrists and psychologists, Pilar Salarrullana, who has been a political figure since 1974 and is considered an expert on sects, published Las Sectas (The Sects: a living testament to Messianic terror in Spain), which became a best-seller with six editions the first year alone and, in spite of its popularly inquisitorial tone, it denounces the Gnostic Movements among others as some of the most dangerous anti-social plagues in Spain.
+In 1990, after numerous consultations with high-ranking members of the Roman Catholic Church and other figures who preferred to remain anonymous such as lawyers, public prosecutors, psychiatrists and psychologists, Pilar Salarrullana, who has been a political figure since 1974 and is considered an expert on sects, published Las Sectas (The Sects: a living testament to Messianic terror in Spain), which became a best-seller with six editions the first year alone and denounces the Gnostic Movements among others as some of the most dangerous anti-social plagues in Spain.

 In 1991, F. W. Haack (1935–1991), who was chief delegate of the Evangelical Church with responsibility for sects and ideologies, attacked Weor's ideology in a German book published in Zürich — nevertheless, the Gnostic branches of the movement in Germany and Switzerland are still active and expanding.
 The Gnostic associations are active in Switzerland with a moderate following of Italian-, French- and German-speaking members.

-Publishing

-Glorian Publishing (formerly known as Thelema Press) is a non-profit organization translating and publishing the Gnostic books of Aun Weor.
-Since 2001, Glorian has published books and operates Gnostic Radio (a free internet radio service) and a podcast.